niallbee/capstone/day-1/create-VPC-subnet-VMs/README.md

    ```
    This will output the contents of the public key file into the terminal.
 Copy the entire contents of the file from `ssh-rsa` to `testUser` inclusive.

 8. Go to the GCP console, click on your internal-vm, and click edit.
 Under SSH keys, click Add item.
 Add your public key into the text box that you have previously copied, from `ssh-rsa` to `testUser` inclusive.
-Click save.
+Click save and wait for it to save.

 9. Back in VS Code terminal where you should still be SSH into the external-vm, run the following command to test the SSH connection from our external-vm to our internal-vm.
 Where the <INTERNAL_IP> is the internal IP of the internal-vm.
  ```
    ssh -i ~/.ssh/myKeyFile testUser@<INTERNAL_IP>
 ```

 10. You should now find that you have an SSH connection into the internal-vm.
-Therefore for SSH traffic to reach the internal vm, it first must go through the external-vm.
-To check that the external vm is SSH accessible from anywhere, and that the internal vm is only accessible from the external vm, run the following commands outside of any vm sessions.
+Therefore for SSH traffic to reach the internal-vm, it first must go through the external-vm.
+To check that the external-vm is SSH accessible from anywhere, and that the internal-vm is only accessible from the external-vm, run the following commands outside of any vm sessions.
 You can exit a vm session by typing `exit`.
 The first should form a successful connection.
 Then type exit to exit the session.
 The second should time out.
 ```
 ssh -i ~/.ssh/myKeyFile testUser@<external-vm EXTERNAL_IP>
 exit